diffix/pg_diffix/README.md

 **NOTE** If any of the currently blocked features is necessary for your use case, open an issue and let us know.

-Row level security (RLS) can be enabled and used on sensitive tables, however it is advised, that the active policies are vetted from the point of view of anonymity.
+Row level security (RLS) can be enabled and used on sensitive tables.
+It is advised that the active policies are vetted from the point of view of anonymity.

 It is also strongly advised to vet any other extensions which are enabled alongside `pg_diffix`, as well as any user-defined functions and aggregate functions.